tonychoe/engineering_careers/README.md

 ## Becoming an Engineering VP

-[https://www.honeycomb.io/blog/becoming-vp-of-engineering-pt1|On Becoming a VP of Engineering, Part 1: The Path to VP]
+* On Becoming a VP of Engineering, Part 1: The Path to VP by Emily Nakashima - https://www.honeycomb.io/blog/becoming-vp-of-engineering-pt1